wiseman-timelord/stable-diffusion-webui-WT/README.md

 3. figured out the argument `COMMANDLINE_ARGS=--use-cpu all --no-half --skip-torch-cuda-test`.
 - Work Intended...
 1. Other project must complete, where I will upload script to put in same dir as an ubuntu model, and it will install the specified model into wsl2.
-2. Must re-program script in wsl2, to be able to compile required libraries, and utilize amd_gpu, if thats possible.
+2. Must re-program script in wsl2, to be able to compile required libraries, and utilize amd_gpu etc, if thats possible, its supposedly the simple method of doing things, without spending months doing it.
 3. batch "install-torch-aocl.bat" it will remove, torch, torchvision, torchaudio, then build/install pytorch, torchvision, torchaudio for Avx2 and AOCL.
 This will be for AVX2 with AOCL installed ONLY.
 4. If I can get the aocl batch to work, then I will next be trying to get the vulkan or opencl one working, but, I think it would require diff program code, or the cuda re-implementing and modifying a little. no doubt there will be some issue.